Axway/streams-open-docs/content/en/docs/relnotes/20220228_streams_relnotes.md

 As a result of the Nginx library update to version `1.1.1`, the minimum supported version of Kubernetes is now `1.1.19`.

+## Upgrading

+Ensure your Kubernetes cluster is at minimum in version `1.1.19`.
+If not, upgrade it before upgrading Streams, or it will reject the `networking.k8s.io/v1` ingress APIs that come with our Nginx upgrade.

 ## Deprecated features
 <!-- As part of our software development life cycle, we constantly review our Streams offering. -->